-Transport authorities increasingly recognize that the best plans are not just technically sound — they are also socially accepted.
-Getting there requires genuine engagement with the people who will live with the consequences of planning decisions: the citizens themselves.
+Public authorities increasingly recognise that the best decisions are not only technically sound — they are transparent, inclusive and socially legitimate.
+Getting there requires genuine engagement with the people who will live with the consequences of policy, planning and service decisions: citizens and communities themselves.

 But citizen engagement is hard to do well.
 Traditional public consultations (workshops, online surveys, public exhibitions) typically reach a narrow, self-selected audience.
 They are resource-intensive, produce hard-to-analyse qualitative feedback, and rarely close the loop with participants on how their input was used.